collette269/Splunk_Master_of_the_SOC/Windows/RREADME_WindowServerAttack.md

 Failed Windows Activity

-On March 25th, 2020 at 9am, the ALERT for more than 8 failed loggins in one hour would have emailed the SOC team to investigate.
+The ALERT for more than 8 failed loggins in one hour would have emailed the SOC team to investigate at 9am.

 ![Win 2 Alert 1](https://github.com/collette269/Splunk_Master_of_the_SOC/blob/main/Windows/Win%202%20Alert%201.PNG)

-Successful Logons

-On March 26th, at noon, the ALERT for more than 45 successful loggins in one hour would have email the SOC team to investigate.
+The ALERT for more than 45 successful loggins in one hour would have email the SOC team to investigate at noon.

 ![Win 2 Alert 2](https://github.com/collette269/Splunk_Master_of_the_SOC/blob/main/Windows/Win%202%20Alert%202.PNG)

-Deleted Accounts

 The ALERT for more than 25 deleted accounts in one hour was not triggered as requirements were not met.